Back

 View source

-As of June 30, 2025, Australia's estimated resident population stood at 27.6 million, with 8.83 million overseas-born residents accounting for 32% of the total.
+As of June 30, 2025, Australia had 8.83 million overseas-born residents, representing 32% of the total population.

 For the first time, India-born residents (971,020) narrowly surpassed England-born residents (970,950) to become the largest overseas-born group.